Creating state-of-the-art

 Cripples aircraft performance and range

-Even a thin layer of ice on wings or control surfaces disrupts airflow, increases fuel burn, and reduces aircraft range and endurance, limiting operational flexibility.
+Even a thin layer of ice on wings or control surfaces disrupts airflow, increases fuel consumption, and reduces aircraft range and endurance, limiting operational flexibility.

 03